simulton/QSchematic/readme.md

   - Completely customizable by inheriting from the provided classes

 Technical stuff:
-  - Written in C++
+  - Written in C++17
   - Everything is contained within the `QSchematic` namespace
   - Tested with Qt5
   - No dependencies other than Qt5 and a C++17 compatible compiler
-  - BSD 3-clause licensed
+  - MIT licensed

-# State
-This library is currently under heavy development.

 # Licensing
-The entire library is MIT licensed.
+This library is MIT licensed.

 # Credits
+This library was originally designed, implemented and maintained by [Joel Bodenmann](https://github.com/tectu) in 2015.
+It was handed over to [Simulton GmbH](https://simulton.com) in late 2018.

 Special thank goes to Professor François Corthay (Switzerland) for initially privately funding this project.

 # Screenshots